EgidijusPetrauskas/expense-tracker-server/README.md

   * Expense Tracker Application BACK END SERVER

 ## Projeact Status
   * This project is in development.
-User can create an account, reseach market stock iformation and create their own watchlist.
+User can create an account, follow their monthly expenses and analayse spending by percentage.
+Also reseach market stock iformation and create their own watchlist.

 ## System requirements
   * Node.js